16charan08/Police-dept-incident-analysis/README.md

 This function test *extractincidents* from p0.py .As file named *incidents.pdf* is created in local folder ,in this function it will be tested if that the data from *incidents.pdf* extraced or not and inserted into a list as follows.
 > *a = p0.extractincidents() \
     assert len(a)>1* \
+    If list is created and has lenght more than 1 test case passes , if not fails.